 - This was further compounded by the fact that the loss of their data by a credit rating agency was particularly likely to cause individuals distress because of the nature of its business.
 The ICO noted that affected individuals would be likely to fear (rightly or wrongly) that their credit rating may be adversely affected as a result of the misuse of the compromised data.

 These all appear to have been key factors in the ICO's finding that the contraventions at issue were likely to cause substantial damage or substantial distress.

 The ICO noted that a number of mitigating factors were at play in this instance.
 In particular, the ICO observed that:

-Equifax took steps to minimise consequences by engaging specialist IT security experts to manage the breach, offering free credit monitoring services to data subjects affected and working with regulators in US, UK and Canada
+- Equifax took steps to minimize consequences by engaging specialist IT security experts to manage the breach, offering free credit monitoring services to data subjects affected and working with regulators in US, UK and Canada

 However, the ICO was clearly not minded to reduce the level of the fine as a result.
 What seems clear is that the ICO is likely to view any corrective actions taken by the controller in the context of the number and severity of the controller's contraventions.
 Where those contraventions are serious and/or multiple, other factors in mitigation may have little impact in reducing the fine, and here the ICO awarded the maximum available under the old law.
 What is not yet clear is whether equivalent facts under GDPR are likely to lead to a fine which is even close to the considerably greater "new" maximum.